 1. Bottom line up front: In the first lines of the description, candidates know what the company does, what stage the company is in, what is in it for them and where the job is located.

 2. No long bulleted list of responsibilities and requirements: Instead a story is told that covers everything a candidate needs to know and no more than that!
-In a couple of short paragraphs, it's clear what a normal Tuesday looks like, what the impact will be of this hire on the company, what the future looks like for this role and what's expected from a candidate right now.
+In a couple of short paragraphs, it's clear what a normal Tuesday looks like, what the impact will be of this hire on the company, what the future looks like in this role and what's expected from a candidate right now.

-3. What's in it for me: There's no false pretence that this job is the be-all and end-all for a mobile engineer.
+3. What's in it for me: There's no false pretense that this job is the end-all and be-all for a Mobile Engineer.
 Instead, there's an earnest acknowledgment that job seekers are looking to get something out of their next job in order to advance their career.

 5. Inclusivity shines through: Adding a diversity statement to your job description is one way to show you'd like candidates from all walks of life to apply, but what's more effective is having inclusivity be the common thread of the entire job description.
 Quorum's job descriptions put a lot of effort into keeping candidates from disqualifying themselves.
-This is necessary in an industry where so many women and other underrepresented groups suffer from imposter syndrome and exclusion.
+This is necessary in an industry where so many women and other underrepresented groups face imposter syndrome and exclusion.
 Here are some lines from the job description that encourage candidates from non-traditional backgrounds to apply:

 - "If you’re interested in being a mobile expert then that’s 2/3rds of the battle 🏅"